Co-Educational Independent Day and Boarding School

 Bedstone College has a small community of overseas students and is always delighted to consider applications for stays of one term or longer.
 Many young people join us initially for a short period and stay for several years.
 We currently attract students aged eight to 18 from 16 different countries worldwide, with no one nation dominating.
 This guarantees that students are fully immersed in a British boarding school environment where English is most definitely the language of choice.
 We strictly control the number coming from one specific region to avoid cliques based on a common language or background developing.
 Unless parents or agents specifically request otherwise, those from the same first language will not be boarding in the same dormitory.

 We expect a reasonable level of English but also offer significant EAL support.
 Those joining us for A Levels typically have the equivalent of IELTS level 5.0 or above.
-In the lower years we offer a great deal of extra language support to our international students.
-We have a full induction programme, with concentrated English at first, to ensure a smooth transition to life at Bedstone.
-We realise it can be quite a culture shock at first and so spend several days with new international boarders, before the other students arrive, getting used to the campus, food and rules – and getting over jetlag!
+In the lower years we offer a variety of extra language support tailored to the needs of our international students.
+On arrival we run a full induction programme, to ensure a smooth transition to life at Bedstone.
+We help our new students to find their feet, get familiar with the campus and life in the boarding house, as well as giving them plenty of opportunities to meet their fellow students and make friends.